Dragon Warriors: Books: Original Series

 Books 1-3 were published together and established a coherent and fully featured, if lightweight game system.
 The latter three books were released one at a time and added depth to the game.

 Book 1: Dragon Warriors

 Dragon Warriors (ISBN 0-552-52287-2) was the original book.
-It included rules for combat, a listing of weapons and armor, and a selection of opponents.
+It included rules for combat, a listing of weapons and armour, and a selection of opponents.
 The game offered a choice of warrior classes, Knight and Barbarian, as well as the necessary information required to play a Human, a Dwarf, or an Elf.
 The book was published in 1985 and has 208 pages.
-Cover art work by Alan Craddock (also used on issue 71 of White Dwarf magazine).

 Book 2: The Way of Wizardry

 The Way of Wizardry (ISBN 0-552-52288-0) expanded the original game to include magical spells, potions, and devices.
 It added Mystic and Sorcerer to the available classes.
 It was published in 1985 and has 176 pages.

 Book 3: The Elven Crystals

 The Elven Crystals (ISBN 0-552-52289-9) provided three long adventure scenarios, as well as a few new monsters, magic, and items, although the scenarios make up the bulk of the book.
 It was published in 1985 and has 192 pages.